Welcome to the Aldwark Area Parish Website

 The site is provided by the Aldwark Area Parish Council, whose area comprises the three small village parishes of Aldwark, Flawith and Youlton in Hambleton, North Yorkshire.
 Contact details for the parish councillors can be found in the Parish Council section using the links at the side.
 If you would like to contribute items for the website, please email them to Aldwark Parish Council Clerk.

-We are particularly keen to receive news of forthcoming events for the Upcoming Events section.
+We are particularly keen to receive news of forthcoming events or local news for the Upcoming Events or News sections.

 If you would like to advertise a local business or service, free of charge, please contact us.

 The three parishes of Aldwark, Flawith and Youlton have a population of around 300 people living in some 113 households.
 It is an attractive rural area and parts of Aldwark have conservation village status.

 The name Aldwark probably originates from the Saxon ‘ald weorc’, meaning old fort, which refers to the Roman station once located here.
 A ferry allowed the Roman road to cross the river, on its way through the Forest of Galtres, and then on to York, entering the city at Bootham Bar.
 The river and landing were used commercially from Roman times, well into the 20th century.

 Flawith village is smaller than Aldwark with few local amenities apart from a veterinary surgery.
 It is situated on the road between the larger villages of Tollerton and Helperby.

 Youlton is a hamlet of some 15 dwellings.
 It has no church, shops or pub, but some fine houses and a post box!
 It is on the White Rose National Cycle Route 65, which goes south to Beningbrough Hall and York, or north to Thirsk and Northallerton (see www.sustrans.org for details).

 Amenities in the area are minimal.
 There is a church and pub in Aldwark, but no shops, post-